Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 ### Integration Tests

-**Verification Status Note:** An earlier lint and build pass was recorded against this repo, but a subsequent re-clone (done to re-confirm the original bug state) reset all file edits, including the trio's wording fix.
-The lint/build passes that were recorded did not actually prove the wording fix, since neither check inspects prose content; they only validate YAML syntax and build mechanics, which pass whether or not the DoD wording is present.
-All three boxes below are reset to unchecked until re-confirmed against the actual edited content in one pass.
+**Verification Status Note:** An earlier lint and build pass was recorded for this repo, but a subsequent re-clone (to reconfirm the original bug state) reset all file edits, including the trio's wording fix.
+The lint/build passes recorded did not actually prove the wording fix, since neither check inspects prose content; they only validate YAML syntax and build mechanics, which pass regardless of whether the DoD wording is present.
+All three boxes below are reset to unchecked until reconfirmed against the actual edited content in a single pass.

 - [x] No DoD references remain in the five modified files
   ```bash